Witnesses & Subpoenas

 If you were subpoenaed to go to court, you must show up for the dates and times indicated in the subpoena.
 The subpoena stays in place until either:

-the hearing is completely finished
+- the hearing is completely finished

-the judge releases you from the subpoena
+- the judge releases you from the subpoena

-the person who subpoenaed you (or their lawyer) releases you from the subpoena (note: it is best to get the person or their lawyer to state in writing that they are releasing you from the subpoena, and for you to keep a copy of this statement.
+- the person who subpoenaed you (or their lawyer) releases you from the subpoena (note: it is best to get the person or their lawyer to state in writing that they are releasing you from the subpoena, and for you to keep a copy of this statement.
 This statement should include details like your name, their name, the date and file number on the subpoena, and the date and time at which you are being released from your subpoena.)

 When you enter the courtroom, you will be asked to go to the witness chair and to take an oath or affirmation.
-Taking an oath means that you will swear on a holy book (like the Bible), or make a solemn promise, called an ‘affirmation,’ that you will tell the truth in court.
+Taking an oath means that you will swear on a holy book or make a solemn promise, called an ‘affirmation,’ that you will tell the truth in court.
 There can be serious consequences for lying under oath or affirmation – this is called ‘perjury.’

-Ultimately, it is the judge’s job to determine whether the evidence you give in court is reliable, relevant, and trustworthy.
+It is the judge’s job to determine whether the evidence you give in court is reliable, relevant, and trustworthy.
 If you are dishonest with even one small part of your testimony, the judge may then question whether the rest of your testimony is honest, or whether all of it is unreliable.
 It is your job as a witness to tell the truth, to the best of your ability, about everything you are asked.